 Summary: A robust, semester-long, comprehensive coaching package designed to give Boulder area Middle and High school struggling students and their parents a solid foundation for school success.
-This is an intensive, in-person program with a lot of support for students who need to completely overhaul their systems and approaches to school.
+This is an intensive, in-person program with a lot of support for students who need to overhaul their systems and approaches to school.

 Who is it for?
 Boulder area middle school or high school students who want to be more successful through building the right foundation in the skills, habits and mindsets needed for success.

 When?
-Applications are for the Fall 2019 semester.
+Applications are for Fall 2020 semester.

 Duration: One semester at a time (yes, I do work with families for multiple semesters when they want).

 What you’ll learn: Students learn exactly how to tailor all of the systems they need for success.
 This includes:

 - How to work with the resistance that holds your child back.

 - Planning effectively so they can manage the school workload.

 - Study skills – How to study, write papers, complete homework realistically.